commentary35

 But our sense of relief, as well as our gratification at this indirect endorsement of the Gold Suppression Theory by the highest reaches of the Executive Branch, soon gave way to that most human of emotions: empathy.

-1. While we’re at it, we are also obliged to concede that the Complaint did not use the term ‘thermometer’ when laying out the Gold Suppression Theory.
-That’s because Dmitri Speck had not yet unearthed the FOMC minutes from May 18, 1993, in which then Fed Chairman Alan Greenspan used the term twice in relation to the price of gold, as he threw out the idea of tampering with it through market intervention in which the Fed did not have the legal right to engage.
+Note 1.
+While were at it, we are also obliged to concede that the Complaint did not use the term thermometer when laying out the Gold Suppression Theory.
+Thats because Dmitri Speck had not yet unearthed the FOMC minutes from May 18, 1993, in which then Fed Chairman Alan Greenspan used the term twice in relation to the price of gold, as he threw out the idea of tampering with it through market intervention in which the Fed did not have the legal right to engage.
 So we are indebted to Chairman Greenspan for this felicitous metaphor:

 I have one other issue I'd like to throw on the table.
 I hesitate to do it, but let me tell you some of the issues that are involved here.
 If we are dealing with psychology, then the thermometers one uses to measure it have an effect.
 I was raising the question on the side with Governor Mullins of what would happen if the Treasury sold a little gold in this market.
 There's an interesting question here because if the gold price broke in that context, the thermometer would not be just a measuring tool.
 It would basically affect the underlying psychology.
 Now, we don't have the legal right to sell gold but I'm just frankly curious about what people's views are on situations of this nature because something unusual is involved in policy here. [p.
 40]